Types of Psoriasis (cont.)

 IN THIS ARTICLE

 Topical creams and ointments are used to treat inverse psoriasis.
-Corticosteroids, vitamin D3 derivatives, retinoids, coal tar, tacrolimus, or anthralin are typically used.
-Due to the sensitive nature of the skin in the folds of the body, irritation from treatments is common.
+Corticosteroids, vitamin D3 derivatives, topical retinoids, coal tar, tacrolimus, or anthralin have been used.
+Due to the sensitive nature of the skin in the folds of the body, irritation from treatment is common.
 Another problem is that these moist irritated areas can be prime areas for yeast and other fungal infections.

 YOU MAY ALSO LIKE

 Must Read Articles Related to Types of Psoriasis

 Patient Comments & Reviews